Werechang/OpenBFSTM/specs/BFSAR.md

 The **compare function** is a special key with which the input string of the lookup function is compared.
 The lookup function gets the file data (item_id) from a string which should match the string of that entry in the string table.
-The first 13 bits of the compare_func (`compare_func >> 3`) are used as an id into the name (with a bounds check).
+The first 13 bits of the compare_func (`compare_func >> 3`) are used as an index into the name (with a bounds check).
-The last 3 bits are used to see if the n-th bit of the character at that id is turned on ( `1 << (~compare_func & 0x7)`).
+The last 3 bits are used to see if the n-th bit of the character at that index is turned on ( `1 << (~compare_func & 0x7)`).
 These bits are inverted for the comparison.